8 reasons why anti-bribery & corruption compliance should be a focus for multinationals

 The short answer is that for Global 2000 companies, anti-bribery and corruption programs should be at the top of your compliance program plans for 2017 –with a particular view to understanding the relative compliance of your third parties, including suppliers, agents and partners.
 Eight compelling reasons to support this prioritization are:

 1. Your bribery and corruption problems are now: The reality is that bribery and corruption in organizations are long term challenges that defy instant fixes.
 If there are indeed undetected issues in your organization it will take time to identify them and address them.
-Boards and C-suit executives should never take the view that “it doesn’t happen here or with the organizations we work with”.
+Boards and C-suite executives should never take the view that “it doesn’t happen here or with the organizations we work with”.
 It is worth nothing that the actions of third parties account for over 90% of FCPA enforcements – they are the weakest link in compliance programs and as such require focus.
 Companies need to have robust due diligence across all their third parties, but also recognize that this is not a one-time process.
 Ongoing monitoring is important to ensure changes in risk-profile are identified and exceptions addressed.

 2. The future of US/UK cooperation on prosecutions: Despite uncertainty on the world’s geopolitical stage, it seems likely that the trend towards closer cooperation will continue.
 Signs of growing cooperation are evidenced in the Rolls-Royce case.
 With key connections between agencies and their teams being established, and positive enforcement actions as a result, we can expect continued cooperation between these two countries for the time being at least.